matn7/Google-Platform-Notes/flashcard/GoogleCloudPlatform.md

 enabling data scientists to leverage the full power of GCP for their data science projects.
 It supports Python and its data science libraries, making it a versatile tool for data analysis and machine learning tasks.

-9) Explain how Looker fits into the GCP data analytics ecosystem.
+9) Explain how Looker fits into the GCP data analytics ecosystem?
 Answer: Looker is a business intelligence (BI) and analytics platform that integrates with the Google Cloud data analytics ecosystem to provide data exploration, visualization, and reporting capabilities.
 It fits into the GCP ecosystem by offering a powerful analytics layer on top of BigQuery and other GCP data services, enabling users to build